Pageboy/pageboy.github.io/_photographs/arched-doorway-st-gabriels-church.md

 flickr_album: flickr72177720323722839
 slug: arched-doorway-st-gabriels-church
 datetime: 2025-10-02 10:37
-summary: Silent walls stand where prayers once rose; the arch still holds the sky, though the roof has gone.
-Stone remembers what time forgets.
-cover_image_url: ""
 ---

 The remains of this chapel sits below the Golden Cap hill near to Charmouth in Dorset.
 The walls and doorways are preserved but no roof remains.
 I took this photograph and made some refinements to bring out the texture of the stone.